privacy-scaling-explorations/zkevm-circuits/testool/README.md

 The `testool` is a binary cli that focus on provide tools for testing.

-To use it, just compile with `cargo --release build` and run `../target/release/testool`.
+To use it, just compile with `cargo build --release` and run `../target/release/testool`.

 This tool at this moment has 2 main functionalities: run raw bytecode and run ethereum tests.